Poisson Reduction: Poisson manifolds, Poisson Lie groups and Lie bialgebras

 \section{Poisson manifolds, Poisson Lie groups and Lie bialgebras}

-In this section we discuss briefly the notion of Poisson manifolds and we give some background about Poisson Lie groups and Lie bialgebras which will be used in the paper.
+In this section we introduce the notion of Poisson manifolds and their local description, we give some background about Poisson Lie groups and Lie bialgebras which will be used in the paper.
+For more details on this subject, see \cite{Lu3}, \cite{Dr1}, \cite{YK}, \cite{V}, \cite{We1}.